aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 #### `public`

-First, the keyword `public` declares this method as being available anywhere.
+First, the `public` keyword declares this method to be available anywhere.
 On the other hand, a `private` method is only available to other members of the same class.
-More reference [here](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html).
+You can find more details [here](https://docs.oracle.com/javase/tutorial/java/javaOO/accesscontrol.html).

 #### `static`

-Next, the `static` keyword indicates that this method belongs to the class itself.
+Next, the `static` keyword indicates this method belongs to the class itself.
 The opposite of a `static` method would be an instance method, where the method belongs to the objects the class creates.
 To run an instance method, you would have to create a new instance of the class with the `new` keyword, and use it to run that method.

 #### `void`

 `void` indicates the return value of the function, which in our case will be nothing at all.
-Functions in Java require you to describe what type the output will be in their definition, to enable future type-checking.
+Functions in Java require you to describe the type of output in their definition to enable future type-checking.

 #### `main`

-Finally, we name our function - in this case, the `main` function is absolutely required in Java programs, and must be named `main`.
+Finally, we name our function.
+In this case, the `main` function is absolutely required in Java programs, and must be named `main`.

 #### `String[] args`

-Inside the parentheses, you will notice the function takes in one parameter: `String[] args`.
-String indicates the type, the array brackets tell the function to accept a list of Strings, and the parameter is named `args` by convention.
+Inside the parentheses, you'll notice the function takes in one parameter: `String[] args`. `String` indicates the type, the array brackets tell the function to accept a list of strings, and the parameter is named `args` by convention.
 This array represents any command line arguments you pass when running the function, and for our purposes it will be empty.

-*phew*, all that for Howdy Pardner!?
-YES.
-And we haven't even gotten to the one line of code that will actually DO the thing we want- print "Howdy Pardner" to the console.
+Phew, all that for Howdy Pardner?
+And we haven't even gotten to the one line of code that will actually **do** what we want: print "Howdy, Pardner!" to the console.
 How do we do that?
-At this point, I trust you to figure out that line for yourself through research (i.e. Google).
+At this point, I trust you to figure out that line for yourself through research (i.e., Google).
 Take a minute to do that now.

 <details>

-	<summary>And the answer is...</summary>
+<summary> And the answer is ... </summary>

 ```java
 	public class HowdyPardner {